Sondani: Victory monuments (525 CE)

 The victory monuments consist in two pillars, with various other sculptural elements pointing to the existence of a former temple at this spot.

 Style

 The art and style of the sculptural remains at Sodani are considered as a good marker of the final period of Gupta art, being dated to the reign of Yasodharman (ruled 515 – 545 CE), and more precisely to about 525 CE.
 After that point and for the next centuries, Indian politics became extremely fragmented, with the territory being divided between smaller dynasties.
 The art of Sondani is considered as transitional between Gupta art and the art of Medieval India: it represents "an aesthetic which hovered between the classical decorum of Gupta art on the one hand and on the other the medieval canons which subordinated the figure to the larger religious purpose".
+A buff sandstone doorframe fragment from Sondani, now in the National Museum, New Delhi, depicts a flying celestial couple and a smaller standing couple; it has been described as a Vidyadhara, Gandharva, or celestial mithuna-type motif.